 Having a roommate can be fun and also frustrating.
-We all require our own space at times and having someone around you that doesn’t understand how valuable having respect for each other’s space is, can make your rooming life miserable.
-Don’t worry hopefully it’s not forever, but in the meantime, I can definitely give you organizing tips and advice for living with a roommate.
+We all require our own space at times and having someone around you that doesn’t understand how valuable having respect for each other’s space is can make your rooming life miserable.
+Don’t worry hopefully it’s not forever, but in the meantime, I can definitely give you organizational tips for living with roommates.

 Tips for Living with Roommates

 Now, when living with a roommate you have to come to some consensus as to how the rent and utilities will be paid.
 Depending on your agreement, having Venmo or Cash App is perfect to send money to your roommate.
 It’s easy, free, and efficient.
 There were times when my roommate and I would go out to eat or she would purchase something for me on the way home from work.
 Having Venom made it easier for us to transfer cash to each other.